Scene from Shakespeare's The Tempest

 Scene from Shakespeare's The Tempest, also known as Ferdinand courting Miranda (c.
 1736–1738) is an oil painting by the English painter William Hogarth.
 It has been displayed at Nostell Priory since 1766, and was acquired by the National Trust in 2002.
 The National Trust claims that it is "the first known painting of a scene from Shakespeare".

-The painting is a rich and vibrant example of Hogarth's work, painted c.1730-1735 as a special project for one of his devoted band of patrons—The Earl of Macclesfield—as part of Hogarth's attempt to found an distinctively British school of history painting.
+The painting is a rich and vibrant example of Hogarth's work, painted c.1730-1735 as a special project for one of his devoted band of patrons—George Parker, 2nd Earl of Macclesfield—as part of Hogarth's attempt to found an distinctively British school of history painting.
 It is thought that Hogarth was hoping that more commissions for similar scenes would come flowing in after painting this scene, but this did not happen.

 It measures 80 × 106.5 cm and depicts a scene from act 1, scene ii, of William Shakespeare's play, The Tempest, with Ferdinand courting Miranda.
 Miranda is depicted sitting on a throne made of shells and coral, distracted and thus spilling from a bowl of milk that she has been feeding to a lamb.
 To the left is her father Prospero, and further left is Ferdinand.
 The spirit Ariel floats above, playing a lute or mandolin.
 To the right is the misshapen monster Caliban, with a bat above his head, grimacing and drooling as he stamps on a dove.

 The painting was bought from the Earl of Macclesfield's widow in 1766 by Sir Rowland Winn, 5th Baronet, and was hung on the walls of Nostell Priory, near Wakefield, West Yorkshire, England, for over two centuries by the Winn Baronets and then their relatives the Barons St Oswald.
 Nostell Priory was acquired by the National Trust in 1953, but the former owners retained most of the contents.
 When the 6th Baron St Oswald announced his wish to sell the painting in 2002, it was bought by the National Trust, with the whole cost of nearly £300,000 funded with a grant from the Art Fund.